Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ---
-title: Alfresco SDK 5.2 for out-of-process extensions
+title: Alfresco SDK 6.0 for out-of-process extensions
 ---

-Alfresco SDK 5.2 is a development kit that provides an easy to use approach to developing applications and out-of-process extensions for Content Services 7.x.
+Alfresco SDK 6.x is a development kit that provides an easy to use approach to developing applications and out-of-process extensions for Content Services 23.x.
 With this SDK you can develop, package, test, run, document and release your extension project.

-The following picture illustrates where SDK 5.2 fits into the big picture:
+The following picture illustrates where the SDK fits into the big picture:

 ![sdk52_big_picture]({% link content-services/images/sdk52_big_picture.png %})